Skip to main content

 Supported providers

-Built-in: OpenAI, Anthropic OpenAI-compatible via x-inference-provider-url: Google Gemini, Vertex AI, Together AI, Groq, Fireworks AI, Mistral AI, Cerebras, Perplexity, DeepSeek, OpenRouter, Azure OpenAI, and any OpenAI-compatible endpoint.
+Built-in: OpenAI, Anthropic OpenAI-compatible via x-inference-provider-url: Amazon Bedrock, Google Gemini, Vertex AI, Together AI, Groq, Fireworks AI, Mistral AI, Cerebras, Perplexity, DeepSeek, OpenRouter, Azure OpenAI, and any OpenAI-compatible endpoint.
 Native provider APIs: Vertex AI native Gemini and Anthropic-on-Vertex are supported through the manual gateway headers documented in the Vertex AI guide.